A direct extension of Azadkia & Chatterjee's rank correlation to multi-response vectors: Estimation

 \citet{chatterjee2021} proved that $\xi_n$ is a strongly consistent estimator for $\xi$.
 As a direct consequence, we obtain strong consistency of \(T_n\) and \(\overline{T}_n\) as follows.

 \begin{theorem}[Consistency] ~\\ It holds that $\lim_{n \to \infty} T_n = T$ almost surely and $\lim_{n \to \infty} \overline{T}_n = \overline{T}$ almost surely. \end{theorem}

-\begin{remark} \begin{enumerate}[(i)] \item From the properties of the estimator $\xi_n$, see \cite[Remark (1)]{chatterjee2021}, it follows that also $T_n$ and $\overline{T}_n$ can be computed in $O(n \log n)$ time, using that the denominator in \eqref{defmdm} and \eqref{defmdm2} takes values only in the interval \([1,q]\,.\) \item The estimators \(T_n\) and \(\overline{T}_n\) are model-free estimators for \(T\) and \(\overline{T}\,,\) respectively, having no-tuning parameters and being consistent under the non-restrictive assumption that \(\YY\) is assumed to have non-degenerate components, compare \cite{chatterjee2021}. \item All properties also apply to measures that are constructed and estimated as in \eqref{estTnqq} and \eqref{defmdmav} by averaging over a subset of permutations.
+\begin{remark} \begin{enumerate}[(i)] \item From the properties of the estimator $\xi_n$, see \citep[Remark (1)]{chatterjee2021}, it follows that also $T_n$ and $\overline{T}_n$ can be computed in $O(n \log n)$ time, using that the denominator in \eqref{defmdm} and \eqref{defmdm2} takes values only in the interval \([1,q]\,.\) \item The estimators \(T_n\) and \(\overline{T}_n\) are model-free and merely rank-based estimators for \(T\) and \(\overline{T}\) without any tuning parameters and being consistent in full generality, compare \citep{chatterjee2021}. \item All properties also apply to measures that are constructed and estimated as in \eqref{estTnqq} and \eqref{defmdmav} by averaging over a subset of permutations.
 Simulations indicate that averaging over cyclic permutations such as \((1,2,\ldots,q),(2,\ldots,q,1),\ldots\) yields overall good results for the variable selection in Section \ref{RDE.Sect.FS}. \end{enumerate} \end{remark}

-\subsubsection{Asymptotic Normality}
+\subsection{Asymptotic Normality}

-If the underlying distribution function of \((\XX,Y)\) is continuous and if \(Y\) is not perfectly dependent on \(\XX\,,\) then the estimator \(\xi_n\) (which coincides with \(T_n\) for \(q=1\)) behaves asymptotically normal, see \cite{han2022limit}.
-Using this result and a modification of the nearest neighbour-based normal approximation in \cite[Theorem 3.4]{chatterjee2008}, it can be shown that also the linear combinations \(\Lambda_n\) and \(\alpha_n\) defined by
+If the underlying distribution function of \((\XX,Y)\) is continuous and if \(Y\) is not perfectly dependent on \(\XX\,,\) then the estimator \(\xi_n\) (which coincides with \(T_n\) for \(q=1\)) behaves asymptotically normal, see \citep{han2022limit}.
+Using this result and a modification of the nearest neighbor-based normal approximation in \citep[Theorem 3.4]{chatterjee2008}, it can be shown that also the linear combinations \(\Lambda_n\) and \(\alpha_n\) defined by

 are asymptotically normal.
 The following result shows asymptotic normality of